Why visit . . .

 Unless you are really there for the festival, the area is best avoided at Pentecost (seven weeks after Easter) when up to a million pilgrims converge for the Fiesta de Nuestra Senora del Rocío.
 Traditionally, some residents rented their houses at high enough rates that they lived on this festival income for the rest of the year.

 My first visit to the Doñana National/Natural Park lasted a month, subsequent visits have been shorter.
 Most of that time was spent exploring the areas mentioned above, and anywhere else that took my fancy – the advantage of getting to know a place.

-What I’d look for next time – José Antonio Valverde Visitor Centre and its environs must be worth a visit, and more time in the dunes near Matalascañas.
+What I’d look for next time – José Antonio Valverde Visitor Centre and its environs must be worth a longer visit (especially without the worry of driving on wet slippery tracks), and more time in the dunes near Matalascañas.
 But just wandering around those same areas as before – because with wildlife, you never quite know what might turn up.
 Perhaps being there in January when the cranes are wintering there – I had missed them by mid-February.
 Perhaps seeing what it is like in May – before it gets too hot, but the flowers, birds, butterflies and lizards should be abundant.
 Maybe I’d try again for one of the guided trips into the interior of the Nationa Park – just to see what it is like.
 Or one of the trips that specifically goes out looking for lynx – nothing is guaranteed, but it would be nice to see a real live one instead of just the pawprints (and the stuffed specimen!)

 And I’d go with a list of all the places and things I didn’t photograph previously.
 A wildflower book would help too, so I could concentrate more on plants and butterflies, than on birds.